yashints/yashints.dev/content/posts/2021/05/10/from-arm-to-bicep.md

 Bicep comes with a CLI that you can install locally on [Windows, MacOS, and Linux](https://github.com/Azure/bicep/blob/main/docs/installing.md).
 That gives you the ability to build and deploy your Bicep files with [Azure CLI](https://docs.microsoft.com/en-us/cli/azure).

+## Summery

+In short, I highly recommend using Bicep and improving your IaC and deployments.
+Of course if your ARM templates are too many, or very complex you might benefit from converting them more, but if you already have a streamlined pipeline with maintainable templates, you could keep them and create any new template using Bicep instead.